somebee/todomvc-imba/readme.md

 ## Running

+1. Run `npm install`
-Simply open `index.html` in your browser to see it in action!
+2. Open `index.html` in your browser to see it in action!

 ## Development